The north breakwater at Port of Frederikshavn is from October 14, 2019 at 10.00 o’clock open for public access.

 Fencing, shields and notifications must always be respected.

-Motorised vehicles and horse-riding are not allowed on the area – except for minor handicap vehicles.
+Motorised vehicles and horse-riding are not allowed on the area – except for mopeds and minor handicap vehicles.

 Fishing is allowed.